 - Lottery: Yes

 There are many forms of live Oregon gambling available to players and residents.
 A state lottery sells scratch-off and lotto tickets.
 This includes interstate drawings like Powerball and Mega Millions.
 These types of lottery products are not as popular in Oregon as other states.
 That is because Oregon has a video lottery.
-These are video poker, keno, and slot machines that are spread in bars and restaurants.
+These are video poker, real money keno, and slot machines that are spread in bars and restaurants.

 Poker is available in card clubs.
 Most of these are in Portland.
 Social gaming is legal.
 This is low stakes gambling games, typically including cards or board games, participated among players where the house has no interest in the outcome.

 There is a horse racing industry in Oregon.
 It is small, even by today’s standards.
 Portland Meadows casino is the only live track.
 There are 10 taverns that offer off-track betting that is in addition to Portland Meadows.

 There are 10 Oregon casinos that offers all types of gambling.
 All are on tribal land.
 Permitted casino games include slots, video poker, live poker, electronic table games, off-track betting, blackjack, craps, roulette, and house-banked poker games.

 Oregon casinos offer many forms of legal gambling, but it has harsh penalties for those convicted of operating illegal businesses.
 As per Oregon gambling laws, felony convictions require a $50,000 fine.
 This is for most business operators.
 There are misdemeanor charges for some players and lower level employee.
 The fines for this can run as high as $5,000 and start at $1,000.

 Oregon permits charities to operate up to two bingo nights per year.
 The prize may not exceed $10,000 per event.
 Monte Carlo nights are legal.
 Fake money must be used for these games.
 Prizes are awarded based on the placing of the participants.